Convex-Dev/design/cad/010_transactions/README.md

 Otherwise, the CVM State MUST be updated by the result of executing the CVM Code for the Origin Account

 ### Call

+A `Call` is a transaction requesting the execution of a callable function (typically a smart contract entry point) from a user account.

+Semantically, this is broadly equivalent to using an `Invoke` transaction to do the following:

+`(call target-address (function-name arg1 arg2 .... argN)`

+`Call` transaction types are mainly intended as an efficient way for user applications to invoke smart contract calls on behalf of the User.

 A Call Transaction causes the invocation of an Actor function.